oprock/Code-Commandos.github.io/index.md

 Download [RC1](https://github.com/SCCapstone/Code-Commandos/releases/download/v1.20/DutyRoster.1.0.zip) to start your schedualing needs.
 This release comes with built-in instructions.
 Extract the zips files, and then open the DutyRoster1.jar

+Contributors: Austin Freed, Mike Harlow, Harini Karnati, Tanya Peyush and Othen Prock